IMPORTANT NOTE: Because

 rabbinic to the scholarly, have wrestled with what Jews should think

 about Jesus.
 And overwhelmingly, they are coming up with positive

 answers, urging their fellow Jews to learn about Jesus, understand him

 and claim him as one of their own"

 (see, "Jews reclaim Jesus as one of their own").

-many other topics of vital relevance to our present transitional
+other topics of vital relevance to our present transitional era—from

-Messiah and New Covenant Judaism as the winning side of end-time
+Covenant Judaism” as the winning side of end-time history.

 Content copyright .
 NCJUDAISM.COM.
 All rights reserved.